 We have built Environmental and Safety Management Systems based on the Responsible Care philosophy, and our plants have obtained ISO 14001 certification.
-Our four main plants completed the transition to the 2015 version of ISO 14001 after the standard was revised in September 2015.
 Our goal is to ensure the safety of all persons at our worksites and plants.

 Overview of Environmental and Safety Management Systems